Shiga Prefecture

 The trail to Shizugatake

 If you go further north from the lake and cross the mountains you will reach Fukui Prefecture in the Hokuriku region.
-Between these two points is Nakanokawachi.
+Between these two points is Nakakawachi.
 This tiny village is the snowiest part of Shiga Prefecture.
 It typically snows around 1-2m (3-7 feet).
 The worst winter was in 1980 when they experienced nearly 6m (20 feet) of snow!
 Unfortunately, the village is 15km from Yogo, so that is a journey for another day.

 Go straight towards the mountains and you will reach Nakanokawachi